Lupin Seed (Green Manure)

 Frequently Asked Questions:

-Q. Are your lupin seeds Inoculated?
+Q. Are your lupin seeds inoculated?

 A. These lupins are not inoculated since they are sold as poultry feed and not especially for growing.
 Nevertheless, inoculation does not affect the germination rate of lupin seed.